cloudposse/example-app-on-ecs/README.md

-The workflows included with this example are consolidated to this single repository and are intentionally not divided into [GitHub reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
-We've done this to better demo a single example and simplify development overhead.
-However, in practice an organization may have many application repositories that use the same workflows.
-In that case, we recommend moving the reusable workflows into separate repositories, where they can be shared across application repositories from a central point.
-In this example move all `ecspresso-*` and all `workflow-*` workflow files to the reusable location, such as a new repository called `github-action-workflows`.
+We've consolidated all the workflows, including the shared/reusable GitHub reusable workflows.
+We've done this to make it easier for Developers to understand how the example leverages all the workflows.
+In practice, we recommend moving the reusable workflows into a centralized repository, where other application repositories can share them.
+For example, from this example, we recommend moving all the ecspresso-* and all workflow-* workflow files to a centralized repository (e.g. a repository named github-action-workflows ).
+The best solution will depend on your GitHub organization structure and team size.
+You can pick what works for you and your team.

 ```console
 .github